Nursing Unit Clerk

 UFV’s Nursing Unit Clerk certificate program will teach you a number of skills to allow you to work successfully in the demanding position of a Nursing Unit Clerk.
 You will learn how to communicate effectively with patients, visitors, and other members of the health care team.
 You will learn how to multi-task in a fast-paced environment, process doctors' orders and instructions, and perform clerical duties that relate to the overall care of the patient.
 You will also gain a working knowledge of health care code of ethics.
 UFV offers small class sizes for individualized attention and to optimize learning.

-The program includes 13 courses.
-Courses include a combination of theory and practice-related exercises, such as processing doctors’ orders, before participating in a 150-hour hospital practicum placement.
+The program includes 12 courses; a combination of theory and practice-related exercises, such as processing doctors’ orders, before participating in a hospital practicum.

 - Communication Skills

 - Patient Chart Records

 - Medical Imaging

 - Therapeutic Orders